Shri Praful M Patel

 Understanding, and in an initiative to fulfill FIFA’s moto of commercialization of the game, Mr. Patel felt it best to invite new Teams into the League to increase its marketability.

-The I-League Champions, devoid of big-names (barring the National Team Captain) showed to all as to how a professional Club should be run, both on and more, off the field.
+The I-League Champions, devoid of big-names (barring the National Team Captain) showed to all as to how a professional Club should be run ED, both on and more, off the field treatment.
 The fanbase, plethora of new initiatives, doing all the right things….BFC have been a revelation and Mr. Patel needs to be credited for that.

-Mr. Patel’s vision in upgrading the Indian Referees is also yielding results.
+Mr. Patel’s vision in upgrading the Indian Referees is also yielding results of sildenafil.
 India’s Woman Referee Maria Rebello created history when she officiated in an I-League match between Pune FC and Shillong Lajong FC, thus becoming the first Woman Referee in the World to officiate in a Premier League of any Country.
 It happened on the Woman’s day and it stays scripted in Golden Letters.

 The ratio of Referees in the FIFA panel has also gone up -- from four Referees and six Assistant Referees in the FIFA Panel, the ratio has now gone up to six and eight respectively.